 In our years helping to define a company’s brand, the aspect of the work that gets the most interest at cocktail parties [back when we attended social events] is naming.
 People perceive name development as a profoundly creative endeavor.
 They romanticize the process, thinking we spend our days looking out a window, taking long walks on the beach or lingering over a latte at the local coffee shop waiting for inspiration to strike.

 The reality behind developing a good company or product name is starkly different than the notion of caffeine-fuelled creativity.
 In fact, naming can be the most challenging aspect of the branding process.
 But once you decide on a name and build a look and feel around it, you have a foundation you can be proud to own.

 Before you begin, consider the five truths of name development.

 ONE: Ask yourself: “do I really need a name?”

-As someone with a brand naming agency, it may seem strange to begin by asking potential clients whether they really need my services.
-Those who think they want a new name rarely commit to one.
+As someone with a branding agency, it may seem strange to begin by asking potential clients whether they really need my services.
+Those who only think they want a new name rarely commit to one.
 If you don’t need a name, you can delay the decision indefinitely.

 Those who commit to a new brand name do so because: